cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 [Pika](http://pika.readthedocs.io/en/latest/) is a pure-Python implementation of the AMQP 0-9-1 protocol.

-The Cloudify management worker, the deployment-specific agents and the host agents are using `pika` to communicate with RabbitMQ.
+The Cloudify management worker and the host agents are using `pika` to communicate with RabbitMQ.

 ## Management Worker (or Agent)